Rosson House: Other owners

 On June 3, 1897, Aaron Goldberg and his wife, Carrie, purchased the house and north half of Block 14 from the Rossons for $10,000.
 Aaron and Carrie Goldberg were a prominent Jewish couple in Phoenix.
 Aaron co-owned Goldberg's clothing store and was also engaged in political and civic activities.
 A member of the 19th and 20th Territorial Legislature, Goldberg wrote the bill that permanently located the capitol in Phoenix.
 He also served on the Phoenix City Council, the Board of Trade, and the Capitol Commission.The Goldberg children included Hazel, Selma and Chester (Chet), who, according to his obituary, was born in the Rosson House.

 On September 7, 1904, the Goldbergs sold the house and property to "S. W." Higley.
-Steven W. Higley started out as a railroad builder, became a land owner and later was a partner in the Arizona Republican newspaper.
+Steven W. Higley started out as a railroad builder, became a land owner and later was a partner in the Arizona Republic newspaper.
 Higley lived in the Rosson House with wife Jessie Freemont Howe, sons Thomas and James, as well as his daughter Jessie Jean.
 Later, both Thomas and James served in World War I. James died on the battlefield and Thomas returned home and went on to open Tom's Tavern in Phoenix.
 Jessie Jean went on to marry E. B. Lane.
 Much of the information known about the Higley family comes from several interviews conducted with daughter Jessie Jean Lane in the 1970s.

 The Higleys sold the Rosson House and portions of the larger lot to the Gammel family on August 22, 1914.
 The Gammel family owned and lived in the Rosson House longer than any other family.
 Earlier, William Gammel had been a gambler in Jerome, Arizona.
 In 1904, he married Francis Christopher, a Hispanic woman from Tucson.
 The couple had 3 daughters – Annie (b.
 1906), Wilma (b.
 1908), and Atlanta Georgia (b.1909).
 Gammel was a co-owner of the Capitol Saloon at 28–30 E. Washington.
 Shortly after buying the Rosson House, Prohibition became law in Arizona and it hurt Gammel's business.
 In the 1916 Phoenix City Directory, his business was called the Capitol Buffet and sold soft drinks.
 In 1919, Gammel was listed as an orange grower, and two years later, the Phoenix City Directory said Mrs. Frankie Gammel had furnished rooms available (in the Rosson House).

 The Gammel family lived in the Rosson House until 1948 and ran a rooming/boarding house.
 To make the house better for renters, the Gammels made drastic changes to the house including walling in porches, subdividing floors and adding multiple kitchens and bathrooms.
 After 1948, the Rosson House changed hands multiple times and continued to operate as a rooming house, eventually becoming a "flop house" and falling into disrepair.

 At the urging of Mayor John D. Driggs, the City of Phoenix purchased the Rosson House and the remainder of Block 14 in 1974.
 The Rosson House was restored through a community effort involving the City of Phoenix, dozens of local institutions and hundreds of volunteers.